mjkkirschner/DynamoUnfold/README.md

 Once DynamoUnfold is finished building, navigate to **DynamoUnfold/bin/...** and import the DynamoUnfold.dll into Dynamo using library import.

 ###Pre-built###
 If you are just looking for the necessary .dll's to import through **Zero-Touch Import** into Dynamo check the Pre-built folder.
-These .dll's will be updated periodically - **but they may be out of snyc with the version of dynamo you are using!**
+These .dll's will be updated periodically - **but they may be out of snyc with the version of dynamo you are using!** Also Does Not Exist YET!

 ###Running Unit Tests###
+TODO

 ####Known Issues####